bobbarnes1981/qmk_firmware/keyboards/bm60rgb/keymaps/bobbarnes1981/readme.md

-# The default keymap for bm60rgb
+# UK keys on ANSI layout keymap for bm60rgb